11 Miles, 318 Curves

 You finally made it to the beautiful mountains of North Carolina to ride the Tail of the Dragon.
 The Dragon is an amazing ride, so it’s easy to understand why it is so popular with bikers and other motorists.
 In addition to the grandiose scenery, there are no intersecting roads to interrupt the ride or drive.
 But the price of popularity is that the Dragon is more crowded and busy now than ever before.
 And more vehicles means more danger to bikers.

-According to USA Today, the Tail of the Dragon gets about 1,200 vehicles visiting per day.
+According to a 2016 article in USA Today, the Tail of the Dragon had about 1,200 vehicles visiting per day.
 With hundreds of blind curves and crests, even the most experienced drivers and riders can quickly find themselves in trouble.
 The speed limit for the North Carolina portion of the Tail of the Dragon was lowered to 30mph in early 2005.
 You can decide for yourself how effective speed limits signs are likely to be on a road for speed enthusiasts.

 Deputies monitor and patrol the road frequently, trying to reduce the number of crashes.
 Prevention is ideal, as the remote location means emergency services take a long time to get there after a crash.
 Waiting for the ambulance to arrive and then waiting for transfer to a hospital or trauma center can take hours.